ovh/docs/pages/web/web-paas/development-migrating/guide.en-gb.md

 ## Objective

-Moving an already-built site to $partner_full is generally straightforward.
-For the most part, the only part that will vary from one framework to another is the details of the $partner_full configuration files.
+Moving an already-built site to Web PaaS is generally straightforward.
+For the most part, the only part that will vary from one framework to another is the details of the Web PaaS configuration files.

 ## Preparation

 First, assemble your Git repository as appropriate, on your master branch.
-Be sure to include the $partner_full configuration files, as you will not be able to push the repository to $partner_full otherwise!
+Be sure to include the Web PaaS configuration files, as you will not be able to push the repository to Web PaaS otherwise!

 For some applications, such as Drupal you will need to dump configuration to files before proceeding.
 You will also need to provide appropriate configuration to read the credentials for your services at runtime and integrate them into your application's configuration.
 The details of that integration will vary between systems.
 Be sure to see the appropriate project templates for our recommended configuration.